Vuyisanani/react-redux-login/README.md

 ### Signin, Signup ad Logout App with React Hooks, Redux and Styled-components

-You need to clone and run [login-app-backend](https://github.com/Vuyisanani/login-app-backend).
+No longer need to clone this. have deployed the backedn, but if you want to see the code for backend[login-app-backend](https://github.com/Vuyisanani/login-app-backend).

 ### Available Scripts